ak2yny/Official-Character-Pack-v2-for-Ultimate-Alliance/1 - Optional files/Readme.txt

   Note: They add 5 objectives and a few game flags which might add to limits (unknown).
 - "Optional Quick Play Mod 2.0" is an update of the Quick Play Mod by Maegawa (eg. no legal text intro when starting the game) with additions, such as: skipped events (Pitfall arcade game, etc.); early access to second hub areas; more skipped introduction and intro cutscene; unlocked simulators.
   Note: This is experimental and meant for mod testing.
-  Tips: Add only individual files to add parts of this mod, or remove individual files to remove parts from this mod
+  Tips: Add only individual files to add parts of this mod, or remove individual files to remove parts from this mod.
+- "Optional Skip Intro Videos" includes only the intro-video-skip script from the Quick Play mod.
 - "Optional Save Jean and Nightcrawler Using Magneto" contains the mod, where Magneto's able to save both X-Men in Mephosto's Realm.
   Note: This was added in OCP 1, and moved to Optional Files in OCP 2.5.
 - "Optional F4 Trusts Skrulls" allows the skrull bosses to be trusted when using any of the Fantastic Four characters in act 4.